1712catfish/django_homework/README.md

     ...
 ```

-Create a `serializers.py` file then clone useful serializers from `djoser/serializers.py`.
+Create a `serializers.py` file in `users` directory then clone useful serializers from `djoser/serializers.py`.
 In this repo, `CurrentPasswordSerializer`, `PasswordSerializer`, and `SetPasswordSerializer` is cloned.

 **Note:** add `User = get_user_model()` before serializer classes so Django use custom user model.